Lesson 4 of 6

 Worship and justice

 One can divide Leviticus roughly into two parts: chapters 1-16 and chapters 17-27 (the Holiness Code).
 The first part of the book is primarily concerned with sacrifices, ritual purity, and the duties of priests.
-The Holiness Code, while it discusses rituals and worship, also emphasizes holy living in all aspects of daily life: eating, sexual relationships, harvesting, relationships with neighbors and with servants, caring for the poor, caring for the land, honesty in financial transactions, etc. (see especially Leviticus 19).
-The structure of the whole book would seem to suggest, then, that holy living arises out of right worship and that worship of the Lord results in justice toward one’s neighbor.
+The Holiness Code, while it discusses rituals and worship, also emphasizes holy living in all aspects of daily life: eating, sexual relationships, harvesting, relationships with neighbors and with foreigners, caring for the poor, caring for the land, honesty in financial transactions, etc. (see especially Leviticus 19).
+The structure of the whole book would seem to suggest, then, that holy living arises out of right worship and that worship of the LORD results in justice toward one’s neighbor.